-DC PCSB currently publishes a significant amount of information on this website and we want to make sure it is easy for families and others to find.
+DC PCSB publishes a significant amount of information that we want to make sure it is easy for families and others to find.
 Moreover, our recently approved School Transparency Policy makes even more information available.
-Use the quick links below to get answers to questions frequently requested by school leaders, families, and community leaders.
+Use the links below to get answers to questions frequently requested by school leaders, families, and community leaders.

 General Information about Public Charter Schools